madebypco/peterokereke/README.md

 ### Hey there 👋

-- 👀 My name is Peter and I'm a self-taught Software dev
+- 👀 My name is Peter, and I'm glad my Github profile is worth your interest!
-- 👨🏽‍💻 With interests in Backend engineering, Web3 and AI.
-- 🤝 Open to networking and collaboration.
-- 🗨️ Hobbies: Blogging & Gaming.
-- 🔭 Working to build the future one line of code at a time.
+- 🔭 I'm building the future of digital content discovery.
-- 📫 Reach me at: thepeterokereke@gmail.com
+- 📫 You can reach me at: thepeterokereke@gmail.com
-- 👨 Pronouns: He/Him
+- 👨 My pronouns: He/Him
-- ⚡ Fun fact: People tilt their heads to the right when kssing😄.
+- ⚡ Fun fact: Did you people tilt their heads to the right when kssing? 😄.